SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

  ![OAuth configuration](/images/users-guide/Administration/admin-sso-5.png)

-4. By specifying the JWKS (JSON Web Key Set) address.
-JWKS is a set of cryptographic keys containing public keys used to verify tokens issued by the authorization server.
+4. By specifying the JWKS (JSON Web Key Set) URI.
+JWKS is a set of JWK objects containing a public key used to verify tokens issued by the authorization server.

  ![OAuth configuration](/images/users-guide/Administration/admin-sso-9.png)